-Register Areas constructed before 1930.
-Recommendations Historical assets often have significant cultural value, so it is crucial to know Communities need to identify the flood risk, vulnerabilities, and existing capacity for resilience of historical properties in how many historical assets are in flood- floodplain. prone areas to aid in allocating resources for flood resilience and For historical community assets, it is crucial to document the emergency response.
-Besides, It may property and its character-defining features as a record and affect insurance premiums for these guide for future repair work.
-This documentation should be assets and eligibility for government stored in a safe location, with at least one duplicate kept at a funding for flood mitigation. secure site.
-The building, its site, and setting should be maintained in good repair, and character-defining features should be monitored regularly.
-Adaptive flood mitigation options should always be selected to minimize impacts on the historical character and appearance of a historical building or district.
-These options can range from temporary protective measures, such as temporary barriers, systems, or equipment, to structural and landscape adaptations.
-Examples include constructing berms or levees, elevating roads, sidewalks, and infrastructure along with buildings, all while maintaining the historical spatial relationships and settings.
-Historical assets should be protected by proper drainage to avoid erosion of foundation walls by floods, water draining toward the building, or landscape damage.
-Additionally, improving or restoring on-site or adjacent natural systems, such as wetlands and green spaces, can be very helpful in mitigating flood risk.
-Since historical community assets often have basements, similar recommendations for protecting basements from floods should be applied.
-These include elevating electrical components, mechanicals, and appliances or protecting them with barrier walls and waterproofing and installing sump pumps along with backflow valves.
-Source: National Park Service .
-Data Sources: Effective and Advisory Floo odplains for 1% Annual-Chance event; WV BLRA; National Register site and area designations
+Rationale Recommendations Historical assets often have significant Communities should identify the flood risk, vulnerabilities, and cultural value, so it is crucial to know existing capacity for resilience of historical properties in the how many historical assets are in floodplain. floodprone areas to aid in allocating resources for flood resilience and For historical community assets, it is crucial to document the emergency response.
+Additionally, it property and its character-defining features as a record and may affect insurance premiums for guide for future repair work.
+Adaptive flood mitigation options these assets and eligibility for should always be selected to minimize impacts on the historical government funding for flood character and appearance of a historical building or district. mitigation.
+These options can range from temporary protective measures, such as temporary barriers, systems, or equipment, to structural A designated historic structure can and landscape adaptations.
+Examples include constructing obtain the benefit of subsidized flood berms or levees, elevating roads, sidewalks, and infrastructure insurance through the NFIP even if it along with buildings, all while maintaining the historical spatial has been substantially improved or relationships and settings. substantially damaged so long as the building maintains its historic Historical assets should be protected by proper drainage to designation. avoid erosion of foundation walls by floods, water draining toward the building, or landscape damage.
+Additionally, Although the NFIP provides relief to improving or restoring on-site or adjacent natural systems, such historic structures from having to as wetlands and green spaces, can be very helpful in mitigating comply with NFIP floodplain flood risk. management requirements for new construction, communities and owners Since historical community assets often have basements, similar of historic structures should consider recommendations for protecting basements from floods should mitigation measures that can reduce be applied.
+These include elevating electrical components, the impacts of flooding on historic mechanicals, and appliances or protecting them with barrier structures located in Special Flood walls and waterproofing and installing sump pumps along with Hazard Areas (44 CFR §60.3). backflow valves.
+Source: National Park Service.
+HISTORICAL RESOURCES Mitigation Historic Resources: FEMA R3 Presentation MD Guide FEMA Tech.
+Bulletin: Floodplain Management of Historic Structures Map Resources: WV Flood Tool's Risk MAP View WV SHPO GIS National Register Listing: WV State Historic Preservation Office Data Sources: Effective and Advisory Floo pdplains for 1% Annual-Chance event; WV BLRA; National Register site and area designations suprairie for 1707 annual chance event, www.belvit, rational negister